npnquang/c_programming_for_python_programmers/README.md

 }
 ```

 In **switch** statement the block whose value gets matched to the value passed to the switch command gets evaluated.
-The break statement after each case block is important or else all the staements after the qualifying case will also get evaluated.
+The break statement after each case block is important or else all the statements after the qualifying case will also get evaluated.

 ## Loops

-In Python the loops can be used as an iterator throgh different data staructures, while in C this is not possible.
+In Python the loops can be used as an iterator through different data structures, while in C this is not possible.
 In C, loops are used as a control structure to manage statements that are repeated.
 This also means that in C the exit and entry to the loop body are based on an expression evaluation.

-In addition, C also offeres a **do-while** loop.
+In addition, C also offers a **do-while** loop.
 While the **for** loop and **while** loop are entry controlled - the condition to enter the loop body is checked in the beginning of the loop execution.
 The do-wile loops is exit controlled - the condition to enter the loop body is checked at the end of loop execution.
 Which means that the loop is executed at least once.

 ![loop](fig/forloop.png)